tethysplatform/tethys/docs/installation/linux_and_mac.rst

 .. tip::

     The installation script adds several environmental variables and aliases to help make using Tethys easier.
-Most of them are active only while the tethys conda environment is activated, however one alias to activate the tethys conda environment was added to your `.bashrc` or `bash_profile` file in your home directory and should be available from the terminal:
+Most of them are active only while the tethys conda environment is activated, however one alias to activate the tethys conda environment was added to your `.bashrc` or `bash_profile` file in your home directory and should be available from any terminal session:

      - `t`: Alias to activate the tethys conda environment.
 It is a shortcut for the command `source <CONDA_HOME>/bin/activate tethys` where <CONDA_HOME> is the value of the `--conda-home` option that was passed to the install script.